solemnsky/solemnsky/docs/engine.md

  held together by `sky::Arena`, which represents the backbone of a multiplayer game.
  An Arena manages players along with some basic associated data, controls their join / quits, and stores some basic game / server state (name, motd, etc.).
-Both the client and server hold an Arena to model the game.
+Both the client and server hold an Arena to model the game being played.

 The arena itself does not manage the more complex state / logic associated with a game, such as physical game state or client-side graphical state.
 Instead,